About This Listing

 Sebastian: US born and bred, long time expat living in Spain and Morocco, with a permanent itch to travel and meet new people.
 Plays a flamenco guitar from time to time and will talk with anyone who listens about Spain, Morocco, and the wonderful world of sherry.

 Carmen: Born in Salamanca and bred in Almería ( Spain ).
-She is Psychologist, anthropology student and teacher of Oriental and therapeutic dance.
+She is Psychologist, anthropology student and teacher of Oriental and therapeutic dance in Jerez.

 We love good food, good wine and our lovely pets ; Mutabal and Poncho.
 As travelers ourselves we really value local experiences and getting to know places from meaningful perspectives-not just ticking monuments and sights off a list.
 We have a similar approach with our guests-we'd like everyone who comes through here to appreciate the culture and natural beauty of the area as much as we do, and we happily make suggestions on what to see and do with this in mind.